Tarmean/tarmean.github.io/mutable_lenses.md

 I could keep going but I feel like the pattern is clear.
 Haskell has amazing support for abstractions, and some great ideas like fast streaming and unpacked vectors.
 But a lot of infrastructure is missing polish and mutable anything lacks support.
 There are some glimmers of hope like linear types and Backpack, but they aren't ready for prime time yet.

 But grumbling over, that won't help us build nice imperative code.
-For this post lets try to build a reasonably efficient and uniform interface that works across mutable and pure data.
+For this post let's try to build a reasonably efficient and uniform interface that works across mutable and pure data.

 ## Mutating Lenses